ammarhakim/gkeyll1/docs/manual/hyperequation.rst

   =
   0

-Here only the X-direction fluxes are show.
-Here, :math:`(u,v,w)` are the components of the fluid velocity and :math:`E` is the fluid total energy given by
+Where only the X-direction fluxes are show, and :math:`(u,v,w)` are the components of the fluid velocity and :math:`E` is the fluid total energy given by